Toward Real-World Cooperative and Competitive Soccer with Quadrupedal Robot Teams: Method

 We study quadruped robotic soccer in a mixed cooperative-competitive setting, where robots are divided into \textbf{Attackers} tasked with scoring goals and \textbf{Defenders} aiming to defend and counterattack.
 This adversarial interaction between teams requires both intra-team coordination and inter-team competition.
 The resulting problem exhibits long horizons, sparse rewards, and high-dimensional continuous control, making direct joint-space reinforcement learning particularly challenging.

-To address these challenges, we adopt a hierarchical framework shown in Fig.~\ref{fig:2layer}, where the soccer policy is decoupled into \begin{enumerate} \item[(i)] a library of reusable low-level motor skills learned separately, and \item[(ii)] a high-level scheduler that composes these skills online. \end{enumerate}
+To address these challenges, we adopt a hierarchical framework shown in Fig.~\ref{fig:2layer}, where the soccer policy is decoupled into \begin{enumerate}[topsep=0pt, itemsep=0pt, parsep=0pt] \item[(i)] a library of reusable low-level motor skills learned separately, and \item[(ii)] a high-level scheduler that composes these skills online. \end{enumerate}

 This hierarchical structure (1) reduces the exploration burden, (2) yields interpretable behaviors, and (3) enables low-level skills to be transferred to different team configurations without re-training.